Comprehensive analysis of Vertex AI's strengths and weaknesses based on real user feedback and expert evaluation.

 Vertex AI Studio provides an intuitive UI for prompt engineering, model tuning, and grounding — accelerating generative AI application development

-7 major strengths make Vertex AI stand out in the machine learning category.
+7 major strengths make Vertex AI stand out in the automation & workflows category.

 Significant vendor lock-in to Google Cloud: models trained on Vertex AI, pipelines using Vertex Pipelines, and features stored in Feature Store are not easily portable to AWS or Azure